-This module analyses emerging markets’ commercial realities, national cultures, and business negotiation styles within the context of a global economy.
-It looks at specific cases including the BRIC economies (Brazil, Russia, India, and China).
-The module focuses on the opportunities and challenges that multinationals face when doing business and investing in emerging markets, and provides students with the necessary analytical skills to assess emerging markets for potential entry.
+This module analyses emerging markets’ commercial realities within the context of a global economy.
+It looks at specific cases and focuses on the opportunities and challenges that multinationals face when doing business and investing in emerging markets, and provides students with the necessary analytical skills to assess emerging markets for potential entry.
 Furthermore, it deals with the features and strategies of emerging market multinationals and their entry strategies into both developed economies and other emerging markets.

 Surrey Business School

 KHAN Jashim (SII DUFE)

 Number of Credits: 15

 Module cap (Maximum number of students): N/A

 Independent Learning Hours: 117